VON NEUMANN ARCHITECHTURE

 Now, what are stored-program computers?

-There are two main categories of computers, fixed program computers which are non-programmable computers, which means it can’t be instructed to do a specific task.
+computers which are non-programmable computers, which means it can’t be instructed

 For example, ac remote, calculators, etc.

 And another type is stored-program computers.
-These, on the contrary, is programmable and can be instructed to do different tasks, for example is our personal computer at home.
+These, on the contrary, is programmable and can be instructed to do different tasks, for example

 In this architecture, the processor and the memory are connected to one bus.
 This architecture also insists on storing the program and the data n the same storage location.
 This limits processing one program at a time, and you cannot run a program that will fetch the required data from the storage location due to a single bus.